DataDog/documentation/content/en/getting_started/agent/_index.md

 ## Differences between Agents for hosts and containers

-There are a few differences in the way the Agent runs in a containerized environment from how it runs on a host.
+This guide walks you through installing and configuring an Agent on a host.
+If you plan to eventually install Agents in a containerized environment, there are a few differences you should know about.

-1. While on a host, the Agent is configured using a YAMLS file (as you will see later in this guide), the Agent configuration options for a container's Agent are passed in with [environment variables][10], for example:
+1. On a host, the Agent is configured using a YAML file (as you will see later in this guide), whereas Agent configuration options for a container's Agent are passed in with [environment variables][10], for example:
     - `DD_API_KEY` for the Datadog API key
     - `DD_SITE` for the Datadog site

-2. Similarly, while on a host, [integrations][9] are identified through the Agent configuration file, whereas in a container environment, integrations are automatically identified through Datadog's Autodiscovery feature.
+2. Similarly, while on a host, [integrations][9] are identified through the Agent configuration file, in a container environment, integrations are automatically identified through Datadog's Autodiscovery feature.
 See [Basic Agent Autodiscovery][11] to learn more.

 See the [Docker Agent][12] or [Kubernetes][13] for a walkthrough on running the Agent in a containerized environment.